 The Duchess accessorized with jewelry loaned from The Queen, and carried her Jenny Packham 'Casa' crystal clutch.

 Here's a better look at the earrings and pretty half-updo.

 On her feet were the Oscar de la Renta Platinum Lamé Cabrina Pumps.

 Tomorrow will be another busy day for the royal couple.
 They will visit Les Invalides to see how the site supports veterans, as well as victims of the recent Paris attacks, and later attend the Wales v France Six Nations test at the Stade de France.

-The Duke and Duchess of Cambridge, along with Prince Harry, joined The Queen, Prince Philip, and other members of the royal family on 9th March for a Service of Dedication to honor the men and women who served during the Gulf War and conflicts in Iraq and Afghanistan.
+The Duke and Duchess of Cambridge, along with Prince Harry, joined The Queen, Prince Philip, and other members of the royal family for a Service of Dedication to honor the men and women who served during the Gulf War and conflicts in Iraq and Afghanistan.

-Kate wore an all-blue ensemble for the service at Horse Guards Parade in central London.
+Kate sported an all-blue ensemble for the service at Horse Guards Parade in central London.

 Other familiar pieces included her Stuart Weitzman 'Muse' clutch, Rupert Sanderson 'Malory' pumps, and Cornelia James 'Beatrice' gloves.

 Kate also wore her G. Collins & Sons tanzanite & diamond earrings and necklace.

 She topped off the look with a new chapeau by Lock & Co.
 Hatters.